Nontrivial local observables and impermeable and permeable boundary conditions for 1D KFGM particles: Introduction

-In Section IV, we also obtain the mathematical conditions that ensure that the proper and ``defective'' energy currents --spatial integrals of the corresponding densities-- are equal.
+In Section IV, we also obtain the mathematical conditions that ensure that the spatial integrals of the ``acceptable'' energy current density and $c\, T_{\;\;0}^{1}$ are equal.
 In this case, we show that the Dirichlet BC is the only confining BC that verifies these conditions.
-Moreover, the periodic and antiperiodic (nonconfining) BCs also satisfy these requirements.
-Finally, we discuss our results in Section V, and results that complement what has been stated throughout the article are presented in three appendices.
+Moreover, the BCs within a one-parameter set of nonconfining BCs also satisfy these requirements.
+Finally, we discuss our results in Section V, and results that complement what has been stated throughout the article are presented in four appendices.
+In particular, in Appendix D, we show that the two ``acceptable'' local observables are two components of a rank-2 Lorentz tensor, an unusual energy-momentum tensor, and satisfy a continuity equation when the scalar potential is explicitly independent of time.